Jery0843/Secure--Notepad/README.md

 For a comprehensive guide on all features and functionalities, refer to the User Manual section in the project documentation.

-## Contributing

-We welcome contributions!
-Please see the CONTRIBUTING.md file for guidelines on how to contribute to the Kali Secure Notepad project.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.